Zoos SA

 How is an Award achieved?

-To achieve an Award, each young person must learn a skill, improve their physical well being, volunteer at Monarto Safari Park and experience a team adventure in a new environment.
-In each of these elements participants are working towards a self-determined personal goal.
+To achieve an Award, each young person must learn a skill, improve their physical well-being, volunteer, and experience a team adventure in a new environment.
+In each of these elements, participants are working towards a self-determined personal goal.

 The key elements of our program are:

-• Open to all young people aged 16 to 20.
+• Open to all young people aged 16 to 20 by application

-• Experience working within a conservation organisation and assisting with projects on our two sites.
+• Experience working within a conservation organisation and assisting with projects at our two sites

 What impact does the Award have on a young person?